Frequently Asked Questions

 There are two ways to debug what’s going on:

-1. Freeze your application with the Win32GUI base (see Setup script or cxfreeze script).
-This doesn’t use a console window, and reports errors in a dialog box.
+1. Freeze your application with the gui base (see Setup script or cxfreeze script).
+This doesn’t use a console window and reports errors in a dialog box.

 2. Alternatively, start a command prompt yourself and launch the frozen executable from the command line.
 This will let you see any error messages in the console.

-At a pinch, you can try to make a Windows executable using Wine.
-Our experience is that you need to copy some files in manually after cx_Freeze has run to make the executable work.
+At a pinch, you can try to make a Windows executable using Wine .
+Our experience is that you need to copy some files manually after cx_Freeze has run to make the executable work.
 We don’t recommend this option.

 Applications often need data files besides the code, such as icons.
 Using a setup script, you can list data files or directories in the include_files option to build_exe.
 They’ll be copied to the build directory alongside the executable.
 Then to find them, use code like this: